A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-Normally, rye whiskey isn’t chilled charcoal mellowed.
-But, like all of George Dickel’s whiskeys, its rye gets this treatment.
+Normally, rye whiskey isn’t chilled-charcoal mellowed.
+But like all of George Dickel’s whiskeys, its rye gets this treatment.
 This super high rye whiskey (95%) is supremely spicy and well suited for all of your favorite rye-based cocktails or slow sipping.

 Tasting Notes:

-If you nose this whiskey, you’ll be met with hints of toasted marshmallows, toasted oak, and spicy, peppery rye.
+If you nose this whiskey, you’ll be met with hints of toasted marshmallows, toasted oak, and a whole lot of spicy, peppery rye.
 The first sip will bring you hints of dried fruits, caramel, sticky toffee, and cracked black pepper.
-The finish is long and full of spicy heat.
+The finish is long and full of continued spicy heat.

 Texas (Balcones Brimstone)